cintric/cintric-locate-tester/README.md

-CintricLocateTester
+CintricFindTester
 ===================

 Welcome to Cintric! http://cintric.com

-This is an example project demonstrating how to use the Cintric Locate SDK.
+This is an example project demonstrating how to use the Cintric Find SDK.

 You can also use this project to test the functionality of the SDK on your device.